Updated May 31, 2023

 Introduction to ARM

 CPU is the brain of a computer, and it executes instructions as per the program code/logic flow, and it is also known as Processor.
-The speed of the processor is expressed in Hertz, and current processors work with a clock speed of more than one Giga Herz (1,000,000,000 Cycles/second).
-Intel and Advanced Micro devices (AMD) processors are used in Servers, Desktops and Laptops.
-ARM, IBM, and ATI processors are mostly used in Mobile tablets, Smartphones, Cars, game consoles, and all equipment fitted with embedded systems.
-Different Processors use different Instruction sets, and it has its own pros and cons.
+The processor’s speed is expressed in Hertz, and current processors work with a clock speed of more than one Giga Herz (1,000,000,000 Cycles/second).
+Intel and Advanced Micro Devices (AMD) processors are used in Servers, Desktops, and Laptops.
+ARM, IBM, and ATI processors are primarily used in Mobile tablets, Smartphones, Cars, game consoles, and all equipment fitted with embedded systems.
+Different Processors use different Instruction sets, which have pros and cons.

 Processors work on different instruction sets Architecture (ISA).
-ISA depicts the way the memory is accessed, instructions are processed, and Input / Output operations are managed, and architecture defines the way of connecting all the pieces together and making the processor.
-ISA is an effective communication medium between Programmer and Processor though there are many formal layers between them.
+ISA depicts how memory is accessed, instructions are processed, and Input / Output operations are managed.
+Architecture defines the way of connecting all the pieces and making the processor.
+ISA is an effective communication medium between the Programmer and the Processor though there are many formal layers between them.

-There are two major instruction sets, viz., Reduced Instruction Set Computing (RISC) and Complex Instruction set computing (CISC).
-Intel x86, AMD, Motorola, VAX, PDP-11 Processors uses CISC Architecture, whereas ARM, MIPS, PA-RISC, PIC, AVR, Power processors uses RISC architecture.
+Two major instruction sets are Reduced Instruction Set Computing (RISC) and Complex Instruction set computing (CISC).
+Intel x86, AMD, Motorola, VAX, and PDP-11 Processors use CISC Architecture, whereas ARM, MIPS, PA-RISC, PIC, AVR, and Power processors use RISC architecture.

-ARM processor belongs to RISC family architecture, and Advanced RISC Machines developed it.
+ARM processor belongs to the RISC family architecture, and Advanced RISC Machines developed it.
 CISC was the only ISA for some time, and there was no formal categorization of ISA then.
-When RISC was invented, the Categorization was done to identify different ISAs.
-RISC being the latest ISA executes one simple (reduced) instruction in about one clock cycle.
-Software focused on enhancing performance makes use of RAM for processing multiple instructions and executes the instruction faster.
+When RISC was invented, Categorization was done to identify different ISAs.
+RISC, the latest ISA, executes one simple (reduced) instruction in about one clock cycle.
+Software focused on enhancing performance uses RAM to process multiple instructions and execute the instruction faster.